Roles and Lanes Guide LoL - How to play better in League of Legends

 How to anticipate level 6 power spike?
 It's hard to count creeps that your opponent kill, hard to keep track of him for the whole time, and it's easy to make a miscalculation.
 Spending a similar time in the lane, you should have your XP bar filled more or less the same.
 If you're behind, he's likely to hit 6 first.

 Some champions have more power with levels.
 Kayle has her passive enhanced.
 Gangplank has better barrels.
-Garen passive is also buffed at level 7 and 13.
+Garen passive is also buffed at levels 7 and 13.

 After farming for some time, you press the 'B' button and buy.
 Now you feel powerful like Thanos after gathering six infinity stones.
 What did Thanos do?
 He didn't wait and went into the fray with a goal to fulfill his destiny.
 Same thing you should do.
 Few examples: Jax, Irelia and Fiora spike hard after completing Trinity Force.
 Varus and Kog'Maw with BoTRK and Rageblade are scary.
 Azir is strong when he has Nashor's Tooth and boots completed.